Susan L. Burke

-Susan L. Burke (born July 30, 1962) is an American lawyer known for cases in which she has represented plaintiffs suing the American military or military contractors, such as the Abtan v.
+Susan L. Burke (born July 30, 1962) is an American lawyer noted for her work to reform the military system of prosecuting rape and assault and in representing plaintiffs suing the American military or military contractors, such as the Abtan v.
 Blackwater case.
 She represented former detainees of Abu Ghraib prison in a suit against interrogators and translators from CACI and Titan Corp. who were tasked with obtaining military intelligence from them during their detention.
+Her work was featured in the documentaries The Invisible War and Ghosts of Abu Ghraib.
+In 2015, the National Law Journal named Burke one of the top 75 female attorneys in the nation.

 Early life and education

-Burke, the daughter of a career Army officer, grew up on various Army bases.
-She majored in international law and politics at Georgetown University, and received her J.D. in 1987 from the Columbus School of Law at the Catholic University of America.
+Burke, the daughter of an Army colonel and nurse practitioner, grew up on various Army bases.
+Burke's family ended up in northern Virginia, where her mother taught nursing at Catholic University.
+She received a Bachelor of Science in Foreign Service degree from Georgetown University, and received her J.D. in 1987 from the Columbus School of Law at the Catholic University of America.

 Career

-In 2000, Burke became an Equity Partner at the law firm of Montgomery, McCracken, Walker and Rhoads LLP.
-In August of 2005 she left to form her own firm, which has been known, in turn, as Burke Pyle LLC, Burke O'Neil LLC, and Burke PLLC.
+Burke has had her own firm since 2005, which has been known in turn, as Burke Pyle LLC, Burke O'Neil LLC, and Burke PLLC.